 Pashupatinath opening hours: 4 am to 9 pm daily.
 Closed between noon and 5 pm.

 Pashupatinath entrance fee: Rs.
 1000 / $10

-Boudha is an impressive stupa located in the northeast of Kathmandu City.
-At 36 metres (118 feet) tall, it’s one of the largest stupas in the world.
+Boudha is an impressive stupa located in the northeast of the city.
+It’s one of the most beautiful places in Kathmandu.
+At 36 metres (118 feet) tall, Boudha is also one of the largest stupas in the world.
 It was badly damaged in the earthquake but has since been fully restored.

 Boudha is the centre of Tibetan Buddhism in Nepal, home to thousands of Tibetan exiles since 1959.
 Prayer flags flutter in the wind to the sound of Tibetan drums from as far away as the surrounding monastaries.